hunterliu1003/vibrary/template-react/README.md

 # vite-react-storybook-lib-starter

-A published-ready template for Vue 3 components and composable functions library.
+A published-ready template for React components and composable functions library.

 - react
 - vite